Finite knot surgeries and Heegaard Floer homology: Seifert fibered spaces as knot surgeries

-For example, the Poincar\'e homology sphere $-(-1; \frac{1}{2},\frac{1}{3},\frac{1}{5})$.
 The choice of framings is not unique.
-The $b_i$, sometimes called the \emph{multiplicities}, are determined, but $b$ and the $a_i$ may be altered.
-A few handleslides will convert
+The $b_i$, sometimes called the \emph{multiplicities}, are determined, but $b$ and the $a_i$ may be altered by handleslides.
+For example,

 By geometrization \cite{perelman}, the manifolds with finite fundamental group are all Seifert fibered.
-They fall into five classes, those with cyclic $\pi_1$ and those with finite $\pi_1$ based on the four isometries of a sphere.
+They fall into five classes depending on whether $\pi_1$ is cyclic or is based on one of the four isometries of a sphere.
 We slightly rephrase Seifert's result:

 \begin{thm}[Seifert \cite{seifert}] The closed, oriented Seifert fibered spaces with finite but non-cyclic fundamental group are exactly those manifolds with base orbifold $S^2$ and the following presentations: \begin{enumerate} \item Type I, icosahedral: $\Big(b; \frac{a_1}{2},\frac{a_2}{3},\frac{a_3}{5}\Big)$ with $H_1(Y)=\Zed_m$ and $(m,30)=1$. \item Type O, octahedral: $\Big(b; \frac{a_1}{2},\frac{a_2}{3},\frac{a_3}{4}\Big)$ with $H_1(Y)=\Zed_{2m}$ and $(m,6)=1$. \item Type T, tetrahedral: $\Big(b; \frac{a_1}{2},\frac{a_2}{3},\frac{a_3}{3}\Big)$ with $H_1(Y)=\Zed_{3m}$ and $(m,2)=1$. \item Type D, dihedral: $\Big(b;\frac{a_1}{2},\frac{a_2}{2},\frac{a_3}{b_3}\Big)$ with $H_1(Y)=\Zed_{4m}$ and $(m,b_3)=1$ (if $b_3$ is even) or $H_1(Y) = \Zed_2\times\Zed_{2m}$ with $(m,2b_3)=1$ (if $b_3$ is odd). \end{enumerate} where $|H_1(Y)| = b_1b_2b_3\left(b+\frac{a_1}{b_1} + \frac{a_2}{b_2} + \frac{a_3}{b_3}\right)$ and $(a_i, b_i) = 1$.
 Any integer $m$ meeting the constraints listed for one of the four types I, O, T, or D corresponds (up to orientation) to a unique Seifert fibered space of type I, O, or T, or to a unique infinite family of type D indexed by the integer $b_3$.